 The term collateral refers to a property or asset that a borrower offers to the lender as a part of the process of securing a loan.
 In the instance that the borrower defaults on the loan payment, the lender is then given the authority to seize the collateral proposed by the borrower to recover the losses sustained.
-When you are applying for a secured bank loan, you will need to provide acceptable collateral in return for the loan that you have applied for.
+When you are applying for a secured loan, you will need to provide an acceptable collateral in return for the loan that you have applied for.

-Among the things that you can use as collateral include real estate property such as your home, car, bonds or even inherited land (on a case-to-case basis) and for the application the secured loan to receive approval, the value of the collateral must meet or exceed the amount remaining on loan.
+Among the things that you can use as a collateral include real estate property such as your home, car, bonds or even inherited land (on a case-to-case basis) and for the application the secured loan to receive approval, the value of the collateral must meet or exceed the amount remaining on loan.

 Help, I Don’t Have Collateral!
 What Are the Other Options That Are Available?

-If you are a proud owner of an SME business, no worries if you do not have collateral that you can use to apply for a business loan, you can then opt to apply for other methods of funding instead.
-Compared to a secured loan, you would not need to provide collateral but there are a few pre-requisites that you will need to have in order to qualify for the options that are listed below:
+If you are a proud owner of a SME business, no worries if you do not have a collateral that you can use to apply for a business loan, you can then opt to apply for other methods of funding instead.
+Compared to a secured loan, you would not need to provide a collateral but there are a few pre-requisites that you will need to have in order to qualify for the options that are listed below:

 Micro Financing Schemes

-• Bank Muamalat loan
+• Bank Muamalat